stellagurin/Ping-Pong-Game/README.md

 ![Screenshot](screenshot.png)

-*The images above are a snapshot of what the application looks like playing.*
+*The image above is a snapshot of what the application looks like when starting the game.*

 Live Demo: https://stellagurin.github.io/Ping-Pong-Game/